29 April 2020

 - If you use virtual modes of communication or arrange virtual meetings (e.g., Skype, Teams, Zoom), make sure that everyone knows how to use the tools.

 - An occupational accident is an accident that has a clear relationship of cause and effect with the task included in the job description.
 Employees can complement their insurance coverage with leisure time accident insurance.
+See Safe remote work, instructions for employers and employees (TTK, In Finnish.)

 Issues to be considered during the coronavirus epidemic